 The two verbs were also distinct in Old English, and had conjugations like the German ones.

 But the process started much earlier.
-For instance the modern German for head is Kopf, but that derives from the Latin caput (as does English cap).
-Here, English preserved the old germanic word, which in German exists only in prefixes as Haupt-: Hauptmann for captain, Hauptstadt for capital, Hauptbahnhof for "main train station”.
+For instance, the modern German for “head” is Kopf, but that derives from the Latin caput (as does English “cap”).
+Here, English preserved the old germanic word, which in German exists mostly in prefixes as Haupt-: Hauptmann for “captain”, Hauptstadt for “capital”, Hauptbahnhof for “main train station”.
 (John Schutze points out a case where German preserves the original meaning: enthaupten for “behead”.)

 Another Latin word is unsurprisingly used for place names: Köln is from colonia, as is the English word for the same city: Cologne, which is of course French for the same establishment.